KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

    * Manage notification settings.
    * Use an action-based messaging extension.
    * Expand the notification on the meeting stage.
 1. **Dismiss**: Dismisses a single notification.
-Always use the upper-right close icon instead of an acton in the footer.
+Always use the upper-right close icon instead of an action in the footer.
 1. **Actions**: Optional (depends on your use case).
 1. **Input error**: When required, displays a short error message.
 1. **Aggregate count**: When required, shows if there's more than one active modal (count includes all apps).